codecalligrapher/data-science-syllabus/interview-questions/statistics.md

 Result thata data values modeled as being rando from any continuous distribution can be converted to standard uniform, provided that distribution being used is the true distribution of the random variables.
 One use for the probability integral transform in statistical data analysis is to provide the basis for testing whether a set of observations can reasonably be modelled as arising from a specified distribution.
 Specifically, the probability integral transform is applied to construct an equivalent set of values, and a test is then made of whether a uniform distribution is appropriate for the constructed dataset.
 Examples of this are P–P plots and Kolmogorov–Smirnov tests.

 ### For sample size n, the margin of error is 3.
 How many more samples do we need to make the margin of error 0.3?
-Formula for margin-of-error:
+"Formula for margin-of-error:
 $$
 E = z_{\alpha/2}\sqrt{\frac{\hat{p}(1-\hat{p})}{n}}
 $$
-To scale $E$ from 3 to 0.3 would require an increase in sample-size by $\sqrt{10}$
+To scale $E$ from 3 to 0.3 would require an increase in sample-size by $\sqrt{10}$"

 ### What is the assumption of error in linear regression?**
-- There is not a relationship between the residuals and the  variable; in other words,  is independent of errors.
+"- There is not a relationship between the residuals and the  variable; in other words,  is independent of errors.
 Check this assumption by examining a scatterplot of “residuals versus fits”; the correlation should be approximately 0.
 In other words, there should not look like there is a relationship.
 - The residuals must be approximately normally distributed.
 Check this assumption by examining a normal probability plot; the observations should be near the line.
-You can also examine a histogram of the residuals; it should be approximately normally distributed.
+You can also examine a histogram of the residuals; it should be approximately normally distributed

 ### Given data from two product campaigns, how could you do an A/B test if we see a 3% increase for one product?
 Pick one variable to test, in this case it would be the $3\%$ increase *(clarify what type of increase, or increase in what specific metric)*.
 Create a control and a challenger, which changes (two different product campaigns), and split the sample groups equally and randomly.
 Determine how significant these results have to be, for a smaller increase, we want higher confidence level, since at such a small level of increase, random variance may play a larger part in the test.
-Our null hypothesis is our intervention (the challenger) having a positive effect (or a negative effect no larger than a margin).
-Statistical significance is calculated by simulating assignments of both campaigns randomly to conversions for a large number of simulations, and comparing the distribution of these conversions to the actual conversions rate.
+Our null hypothesis is our intervention (the challenger) having a positive effect (or a negative effect no larger than a margin)Statistical significance is calculated by simulating assignments of both campaigns randomly to conversions for a large number of simulations, and comparing the distribution of these conversions to the actual conversions rate.

 ### I have a deck and take one card at random.
 What is the probability you guess it right?
 $$